Skip to main content

 Digaag (Chicken Dishes)

-Chicken prepared various ways - grilled, stewed with vegetables, or in rice dishes.
-Versatile protein in Somali cooking.
-Often marinated in spice blends.
+Chicken done several ways: grilled, stewed with vegetables, or in rice dishes.
+It is the workhorse protein of Somali kitchens, usually marinated in a spice blend first.

 Bur (Bread Variations)